Low-fat, high-protein chicken is a healthy addition to your diet. Unless you’re allergic to it.

 - stomach cramps

-The symptoms can range from uncomfortable to serious, and they may worsen or lessen with exposure.
+Your symptoms can range from mild discomfort to severe.
+They may worsen or lessen with exposure.
 Your symptoms should clear up once you’re no longer in contact with chicken.

 Some people who are allergic to chicken are also allergic to eggs.
 This is known as bird-egg syndrome.
 People who have bird-egg syndrome are allergic to a substance found in the yolk of eggs and to chicken serum albumin.
 If you have bird-egg syndrome, you may also have an increased risk of an allergy to parakeets.

 If you’re allergic to chicken, you may also be allergic to live chicken droppings, chicken feathers, and chicken feather dust.
-This sensitivity can extend to the feathers and droppings of other types of poultry, such as turkey.
+This sensitivity can extend to the feathers and droppings of other types of poultry too, such as turkey.

 The most severe complication is anaphylaxis.
 This is a serious, whole-body reaction that requires immediate medical attention.
 The symptoms of anaphylaxis include: